RADICAL NOTES

 斑文 (はんもん: speckles; spotted pattern)

 By contrast, the history of the 文 shape has no bearing on the remaining two kanji in our list.
 According to Henshall, the left side of 対 (336) used to be 業, meaning "musical instrument."
 The current 文 is a simplification that has nothing to do with literature.
-And in 蚊 (1056), the 文 merely contributes the ブン sound, which is apparently the sound mosquitoes make!
+And in (1056), says Kanjigen, the 文 represents the sound of a mosquito's buzzing in flight!

 Photo Credit: Yoshikazu Kunugi